 The reason for your choice to replace windows may be as simple as you want to improve the aesthetics of your property.
 If this is the case, then double glazing is a fantastic route to consider.
 This is because double glazing can be tailored to fit with the appearance and specifications of your home, creating a seamless finish that will remain attractive for many years to come.

-Having specialised in both windows in Milton Keynes and double glazing in Buckingham, as well as the surrounding areas, for many years, we have become well-versed on how to customise your windows to fit with your property.
+Having specialised in windows in Milton Keynes, as well as the surrounding areas, for many years, we have become well-versed on how to customise your windows to fit with your property.
 Not only can you choose between a variety of different frame styles and materials, but you can also choose custom colours and finishing touches to complement your home.
 Just some of the potential window types which can incorporate double glazing include:

 - Tilt & Turn – Tilt and turn windows can be opened through two different methods depending on how much ventilation you wish.
 For maximum ventilation, the window can be open inwards towards the room or for a smaller opening, opened at an angle from the top.
 This is a popular choice for those with conservatories.